 RVI acquires secondary-market stakes in late-stage private companies — typically companies that are Series D or beyond, have demonstrated significant revenue or traction, and are considered likely IPO or M&A candidates within a 3–7 year horizon.

-Payments giant; $70B last private valuation
+Payments giant; still private

-AI/data infrastructure; $62B raised at in 2024
+AI/data infrastructure; raised at $62B in late 2024

-Other late-stage
+Other late-stage + cash

 Holdings are disclosed quarterly.
 The concentration in a handful of mega-cap private names means RVI's performance is heavily tied to the fortunes of SpaceX and OpenAI specifically.
 Diversification across the private market is minimal at current allocations.
 Track real-time data on the Robinhood RVI Fund dashboard.